The future of scientific editorial management in Spanish: visibility, impact and pending challenges

 The impact trap and the need for new indicators

-For decades, the visibility of a scientific journal has been measured almost exclusively through indicators such as the Impact Factor or the CiteScore .
-But these parameters, designed from an Anglo-Saxon perspective, do not always adequately reflect the relevance of scientific output in Spanish.
+For decades, the visibility of a journal has been measured almost exclusively through indicators such as the Impact Factor or CiteScore .
+But these parameters, designed from an Anglo-Saxon perspective, do not always adequately reflect the relevance of the editorial workflow in Spanish.

-In this scenario, Spanish-language journals have the opportunity to become benchmarks for an alternative model —one that is more pluralistic, equitable, and sustainable.
+In this scenario, Spanish-language journal become benchmarks for an alternative model —one that is more pluralistic, equitable, and sustainable.
 But to achieve this, they need to professionalize their editorial structure, cultivate their digital presence, and ensure the interoperability of their content with major scientific information systems.

 Technology, professionalization and sustainability